peacetheboy/EcoPower-Logistics-Project-With-.Net-Core-Web-API/README.md

 EcoPower Logistics recognizes the importance of technology in modern logistics.
 By integrating APIs and utilizing cloud-based services, the company aims to streamline operations and offer a seamless experience to customers.
 APIs play a crucial role in connecting various components of the logistics ecosystem.

 ## API Integration
-RESTful APIs provide an effective way to transport data between systems, interfaces, and applications.
-In this project, the EcoPower Logistics Management System will be implemented as a set of RESTful APIs, allowing for efficient interaction with the database and data sources.
+.Net Core Web API provide an effective way to transport data between systems, interfaces, and applications.
+In this project, the EcoPower Logistics Management System will be implemented as a set of APIs, allowing for efficient interaction with the database and data sources.

-## CRUD RESTful API
+## .Net Core Web API
-### The heart of this project is the CRUD RESTful API.
+### The heart of this project is the .Net Core Web API.
 It includes the following endpoints:

 GET: Retrieve logistics data, including order status and tracking information.
 POST: Create new orders and add them to the database.